-The same Dado blade set could also be used to make a tenon to join the cabinet door frame together.
+The same Dado blade set could also be used to make a tenon (a projection on the end of wood) to join the cabinet door frame together.

 This thing is truly amazing.
-It is basically a jig that allows you to drill a pocket hole that will allow a screw to be screwed in at just the right angle to create a strong joint. click Here to see more about the Kreg Jig.
+It is a jig that allows you to drill a pocket hole into wood that will allow a screw to be screwed in at just the right angle to create a strong joint. click Here to see more about the Kreg Jig.

 Add some wood glue (Titebond is my favorite) and you get a solid, strong joint at minimal cost and labor.